SmartRefer/ERC-223-REFER-Development-Library/README.md

-SmartRefer's ERC223-crowdsale-templates is a collection of smart contracts made for Ethereum-based crowdsales, using the ERC223 standard.
-Before launching our platform's Pre-Sale, we did exhaustive technical research on different patterns of launching various crowdsales, different contract types and the most common issues encountered.
-Currently, there are no crowdsale boilerplates based on the ERC223 standard.
-We decided to build the world's first comprehensive ERC223 library to help other Ethereum-based projects fast-track their development.
-Our work is based on the original ERC223 standard proposed by @dexaran.
+SmartRefer's Crowdsale Factory is a collection of smart contracts made for Ethereum-based crowdsales, using the ERC-223 standard.
+We decided to build the world's first comprehensive, easy to follow, ERC-223 library to help other Ethereum-based projects fast-track their development.

+Currently, there are no other complete crowdsale boilerplates based on the ERC-223 standard.
+Our work is based on the original ERC223 standard proposed by @dexaran (GitHub).
 Our code was heavily inspired by Zeppelin Solutions library.

+While planning our platform's impending Pre-Sale (January 18th, 2017), we did exhaustive technical research on different patterns of launching various crowdsales, different contract types and the most common issues encountered.
+By researching more than 30 crowdsales, we took note of the most common patterns and design choices.
+We have completely restructured, and implemented them in our library.

-We tried to be as thorough as possible while writing comments so that this could be a valuable learning resource for programmers transition into learning solidity.
+Our library and contracts are fully backward compatible with the ERC-20 standard; we decided to run a rewritten version of Zeppelin Solution test cases on our library to confirm that.
+Additionally, we tried to be as thorough as possible while writing comments so that this could be a valuable learning resource for programmers transition into learning solidity.
 # Advantages
 #### ERC223 was chosen because it has the following features:
 * Allows contract developers to handle incoming token transactions same way as they would treat an Ether transaction due to a tokenFallback() function.